 NAPLAN Parent Information Pamphlet - NAPLAN online (pdf - 487.63kb)

-Translations of the NAPLAN Parent Information Pamphlet - paper test will be available in the following languages shortly
+The NAPLAN Parent Information Pamphlet is also available in the following languages:

 Arabic - paper (pdf - 413.81kb)

 Chinese - Simplified - paper (pdf - 593.49kb)

 Chinese - Traditional - paper (pdf - 553.53kb)

 Hindi - paper (pdf - 414.58kb)

 Samoan - paper (pdf - 397.54kb)

 Serbian - paper (pdf - 353.88kb)